Treiben/propel-dashboard/docs/scratches/bugs_and_todo_list.md

 ~~31. **MEDIUM, API:** instead of removing flag from cache on update, update the cache entry to reduce cache misses.~~

 ~~32. **MEDIUM, API:** modify JWT token to include username for audit logging.~~

+- 33. **MEDIUM, API:** created by shows last modified user name instead of actual created by user name.

+- 34. **MAJOR, CLI:** migration scripts for posgres hardcoded schema to "demo" instead of using the --schema parameter.

 ## BUG FIX VERIFICATION REPORT